gdfwj/MultilifeQA/README.md

 2. Update the `user` fields in `load_mysql_db.py` and `load_food_db.py` to your local settings, then run both scripts.

 ### Run Evaluation

+Each `.jsonl` file in the `sql` folder contains the following fields:
+- `"Query_sql"`: the base question for SQL generation, where constraints need to be added.
+- `"Query_base"`: the base question for generating the final answer from the executed SQL results, where the specific SQL and result should be appended.
+- `"Answer"`: the ground-truth answer.

+For usage examples, please refer to `eval_sql.py`.

+Run our evaluation with:

 ```
 python eval_sql.py \